 Have your birth attendants ready stupid jokes to tell you during labor, surround yourself with patient, experienced people.
 Cover every clock and don’t let anyone time your contractions.
 Use hydrotherapy (a warm bath or shower) to combat the pain.
 Have your doula or partner shake your booty with a rebozo.
 Birth is not a race or an endgame.
 Birth is a process of discovery and an emergence into motherhood.
 Allow yourself to enjoy it.

-6) LET OTHER PEOPLE TAKE CARE OF YOU AFTER YOU’VE HAD YOUR BABY.
+6) LET OTHER PEOPLE CARE FOR YOU AFTER YOU’VE HAD A BABY.
 YOU GIVE THEM A GIFT WHEN YOU ACCEPT THEIR HELP.

 In my family growing up asking for help was a sign of weakness.